usnmas/technology/reference/IoT/Glossary.md

 **Antenna is a part of the radar**.
 Antenna is the physical interface of any electronic device to the electromagnetic waves.
 These waves carry information such as: FM radio content, satellite TV content etc. A radar has such an antenna which first emits electromagnetic waves to the environment and senses reflections.
 The reflections tell the radar about the reflecting objects such as: enemy aircrafts, ships or cars on road.
 Along with the antenna, a radar also has circuitry for processing and display which helps a computer or human operator interpret and react to the reflecting object. [[source: Quora Q&A]](https://www.quora.com/What-is-the-difference-between-radar-and-antenna)

+## MIMO (Multi-Input and Multi-Output)

+In radio, MIMO, is a method for multiplying the capacity of a radio link using multiple transmission and receiving antennas to exploit multipath propagation.
+MIMO has become an essential element of wireless communication standards including IEEE 802.11n (Wi-Fi), IEEE 802.11ac (Wi-Fi), HSPA+ (3G), WiMAX, and Long Term Evolution (4G LTE).
+MIMO / MISO / SIMO / SISO. [[source: Wikipedia]](https://en.wikipedia.org/wiki/MIMO)